dicekillsyou161/ebird_checklist_media/README.md

-# eBird Checklist Photos — Discord Bot
+# eBird Checklist Photos: Discord Bot

-One slash command: give it an eBird checklist link or ID, and it posts every public photo from that checklist as embeds — species name, the image itself, and a link to each photo's Macaulay Library page.
+One slash command: give it an eBird checklist link or ID, and it posts every public photo from that checklist as embeds, species name, the image itself, and a link to each photo's Macaulay Library page.

 ```